-Bribery is considered as part of each markets fraud and corruption risk management process and key safeguards are detailed in the local risk registers.
+Bribery is considered as part of each market's fraud and corruption risk management process and key safeguards are detailed in the local risk registers.
 These registers are scrutinised and independently challenged at both a local and group level.

-Anti-bribery training has been provided by Group to each of our market fraud specialist and this is being rolled out to the wider teams in 2019.
+Anti-bribery training has been provided by the Group to each of our market fraud specialist and was rolled out to the wider teams in 2019.

-We have internal reporting procedures in place for those employees who have concerns regarding any aspect of bribery or corruption by themselves or by others, as well as the external whistle-blowing hotline.
+We have internal reporting procedures in place for those employees who have concerns regarding any aspect of bribery or corruption by themselves or by others, as well as the external whistle-blowing service.